tomlane/a32nx/docs/README.md

 ##### Engines

-- :x: Engines cannot be started for the time being
 - :x: Fuel burn from tanks is way too high

 ##### Autothrust

-- :x: N1 thrust limit displayed and achieved may differ
+- :x: N1 thrust limit displayed and achieved may slightly differ
 - :x: FLEX thrust limit is MCT limit whatever temperature you use
-- :x: Thrust limits are preliminary and not finished, they could be sometimes way off
+- :x: Thrust limits are preliminary and not finished (they are currently lacking adaptation for Mach)
 - :x: SPD/MACH hold might not perform correctly in all situations yet

 #### First implementation available

+- 🔸 Engines can now be started, realistic start-up procedure is in work
-- :small_orange_diamond: first implementation of custom ATHR system is now available
+- 🔸 first implementation of custom ATHR system is now available
-- :small_orange_diamond: principle go-around mode has been added but not all conditions are respected yet
+- 🔸 principle go-around mode has been added but not all conditions are respected yet
-- :small_orange_diamond: NAV mode is for the time being using default flight plan manager until the custom is ready
+- 🔸 NAV mode is for the time being using default flight plan manager until the custom is ready
-- :small_orange_diamond: altitude constraints seem to work with CLB and DES (there are many situations out there, so there can still be unknown bugs)
+- 🔸 altitude constraints seem to work with CLB and DES (there are many situations out there, so there can still be unknown bugs)
-- :small_orange_diamond: Flight Director (FD) guidance in pitch is not satisfying yet
+- 🔸 Flight Director (FD) guidance in pitch is not satisfying yet

 #### Considered solved

+- ✔️ In case the default AP is for any reason engaged it will be automatically disconnected
-- :heavy_check_mark: In manual approach LOC and G/S might be lost too fast with mode reversion to HDG + V/S
+- ✔️ In manual approach LOC and G/S might be lost too fast with mode reversion to HDG + V/S
-- :heavy_check_mark: FMA indications for ATHR system are missing
+- ✔️ FMA indications for ATHR system are missing
-- :heavy_check_mark: due to this workaround, the engine EGT can go into read area when in (OP) CLB/DES (see workaround above)
+- ✔️ due to this workaround, the engine EGT can go into read area when in (OP) CLB/DES (see workaround above)
-- :heavy_check_mark: due to missing custom ATHR system, the (OP) CLB/DES modes might need manual thrust control -> a simple and hacky workaround has been added though
+- ✔️ due to missing custom ATHR system, the (OP) CLB/DES modes might need manual thrust control -> a simple and hacky workaround has been added though
-- :heavy_check_mark: FD off/on does not deactivate all FMA items
+- ✔️ FD off/on does not deactivate all FMA items
-- :heavy_check_mark: Engagement of AP with FD off is incorrect
+- ✔️ Engagement of AP with FD off is incorrect

 ## Custom Fly-By-Wire System